-There is also the possibility of doing an Internship Track (30 EC) during which students pursue a research internship for three months.
-This offers students the opportunity to gain practical experience in an (international) organisation, is a component of the master programme that fits into the module on Career Preparation.
-For more information see the Prospectus.
+There is the possibility of doing an Internship Project Seminar (30 EC) during which students pursue a research internship for three months.
+The internship is followed by a three month internship project seminar.
+During the internship seminar the student will write his or her thesis on the research project.
+This offers students the opportunity to gain practical and research experience in an (international) organisation and write their master thesis.

 Keep track of activities offered by SPIL, the study association for Political Scientists, as well as FSW’s Career Services.
 You can find event data on their websites.